DILLON, living with Duchenne.

 Inheritance of Duchenne Genetic Mutations

-Duchenne is a genetic disorder that can be inherited.
-While it is possible for someone with no family history to have the disease, it’s most commonly passed down through families.
+Duchenne is a genetic disorder that can be inherited, with the mutation occurring before or during pregnancy.
+While it is possible for someone with no family history to have the disease, it is most commonly passed down through families.
 To understand how the disease is inherited, we need to take a closer look at genetics.

 Chromosomes are the parts of our cells that carry our DNA.
 Healthy people normally have 46 chromosomes, divided into 23 pairs.
 These pairs contain all the instructions our bodies need to make us who we are.
 We inherit our chromosomes from our parents.